sandialabs/wiretap/README.md

 A Wiretap Server is any machine where a Wiretap binary is running the `serve` command.
 Servers generate and receive network traffic on behalf of Wiretap Clients, acting like a VPN "exit node."

 A Wiretap Client is any machine running the Wireguard configurations necessary to send network traffic through a Wiretap Server.
 It functions much like a client in a VPN connection.
+Clients are also able to reconfigure parts of the Wiretap network dynamically using the Wiretap binary.

 > [!IMPORTANT]
 > Unlike the typical use of "client" and "server" terms in networking, Wiretap's Client and Server terms have nothing to do with which machine listens for or initiates the initial connection.